FedericoBonel/gpt-3/README.md

 ### License

 Download and use it as you want!
+(Don't forget to use node and the node modules if you do so though)